apache/flink/docs/dev/table/hive/hive_functions.md

 Hive built-in functions are currently not supported out of box in Flink.
 To use Hive built-in functions, users must register them manually in Hive Metastore first.

-Support for Hive functions have only been tested for Flink batch in Blink planner.
+Support for Hive functions has only been tested for Flink batch in Blink planner.

 Hive functions currently cannot be used across catalogs in Flink.